ignatiusmb/aubade/README.md

    *
    * it will consequently overwrite the default array and
    * remove '.md' extension, you will need to explicitly
-   * readd it to your newly passed array
+   * readd the extension again to your newly passed array */ extensions?: Array<string>;
-   */
-  extensions?: Array<string>;
 }